Chocks: Indian Political Dynamics

 In 1974, two distinct yet powerful protests highlighted the growing public discontent with the Government.
 Jayaprakash Narayan, advocating for societal transformation, organized a student agitation against the Bihar State Government.
 Meanwhile, George Fernandes, an eminent Socialist and the leader of the All India Railwaymen's Federation (AIRF) at that time, led the nation's largest union, comprising railway employees, in a nationwide strike.

-Indira Gandhi was elected from the Rae Bareilly constituency in the 1971 Indian General Election.
+Indira Gandhi was elected from the Rae Bareilly constituency in the 1971 General Election.
 Her electoral opponent, Raj Narain, filed a petition contesting the results, alleging that Indira Gandhi had engaged in electoral malpractices.
 In the 1975 Raj Narain case, the Allahabad Court found Indira Gandhi guilty of electoral malpractices and subsequently disqualified her from holding office for six years.
 This verdict was later upheld by the Supreme Court, marking a significant event in Indian politics and highlighting the judiciary's power to hold even the highest officials accountable for electoral misconduct.

 Due to political unrest, Prime Minister Indira Gandhi imposed the controversial national emergency in 1975.
 While apparently aimed at restoring order, this period was tainted by widespread human rights violations.
 Opposition leaders were imprisoned under MISA, press freedom was curtailed, and a coercive sterilisation program sparked outrage.
 In 1977, Indira Gandhi called for fresh General Election, and the Congress did not win because the authoritarianism created a backlash among the people.
 The post-crisis General Election resulted in a decisive victory for the Janata Party to form the Government.